lpsinger/userguide/capabilities.rst

 Here we provide predicted public alert rates, distances, and localization uncertainties for :term:`BNS`, :term:`NSBH`, and :term:`BBH` mergers in O4 and O5, based on a Monte Carlo simulation of detection and localization of events.
+We note that these numbers assume Virgo's participation, and so are optimistic relative to what is expected early in O4.

 The methodology of the simulation is the same as described in [#LivingReview]_ and [#DataDrivenExpectations]_, although the GW detector network